-When Cerberus is running as a Windows Service, the GUI connects to and communicates with, the Cerberus Windows Service through a remote access API called SOAP.
+When Cerberus is running as a Windows Service, the GUI connects to, and communicates with, the Cerberus Windows Service through a remote access API called SOAP.
 The Cerberus Windows Service listens for SOAP connections on the Port specified under the Remote Settings page.
 That port must be available for Cerberus to listen on, or the GUI will be unable to connect to the service.

 HTTP Port The port that the SOAP service and web administration pages will be served from.
 Use Secure HTTP (HTTPS) Select this option to allow only secure HTTPS connections for the web administration and SOAP access.
 A restart of the underlying Cerberus FTP Server Windows Service is required after changing this parameter.
+Primary Admin Username The username used to access the web administration page.
+This username is also used for basic authentication when using the SOAP web services API to access the server.
+Primary Admin Password The password used to access the web administration page.
+This password is also used for basic authentication when using the SOAP web services API to access the server.
+NOTE: This is also the username and password used when accessing Cerberus as a Windows Service from the Cerberus GUI.
+Normally, administrators won't be prompted for this password and the GUI will automatically connect to the service whenever it is started.
 Allow Remote SOAP Access Enable SOAP-based remote access.
 SOAP is an API for connecting programmatically to the server.
 When this setting is enabled, applications can make SOAP calls to the server from outside the local machine (subject to authentication).
 NOTE: Local SOAP access is always enabled.
 The Cerberus UI requires SOAP access to enable communication between the UI and the underlying Cerberus Windows Service.